Lagrange-Labs/deep-prove/docs/src/dense.md

 Both parties run the matrix to vector sumcheck for proving that $y' = Wx$ as described in previous section.

-The prover stores the evaluation claims of the MLEs of $b$ and $w$ so that they will be accumulated later.
+The prover stores the evaluation claims of the MLEs of $b$ and $w$ so that they will be accumulated and proven at the end of the full process.

 **Note**: There is a well known trick to extend the matrix by one more row to deal with the bias in a single sumcheck.
 Our first implementation was using it but then due to padding issues, the solution to deal with padding individually was preferred.